0XDE57/alternativeRenderTechniques/README.md

 ### Stanley Parable
-Uses similar teleporting and camera trickery to anti-chamber in some parts
+Not super crazy but does uses some teleporting and camera trickery similar to anti-chamber in some parts